Linuxfabrik/monitoring-plugins/check-plugins/deb-updates/README.md

 ## Overview

-This plugin checks for software updates on systems that use package management systems based on the apt-get(8) command found in Debian GNU/Linux and compatible.
-This plugin only lists updates and upgrades, and provides the relevant alerts.
-It never actually runs an update.
-Tested on Debian 11+ and Ubuntu 20+.
+Checks for available APT package updates on Debian, Ubuntu, and compatible systems.
+Reports the number of pending updates and upgrades, and alerts when updates are available.
+This check only lists updates and never actually installs anything.
+Requires root or sudo.

+**Data Collection:**

+* Runs `sudo apt-get update --quiet 2` to refresh the package cache
+* Runs `apt list --upgradable` to determine available updates
+* Stores the results in a local SQLite database for flexible querying via `--query`
+* Optionally filters for security-critical updates only (`--only-critical`), matching packages from `*-security` repositories

+**Compatibility:**

+* Debian 11+, Ubuntu 20+, and other apt-based distributions

+**Important Notes:**

-The plugin stores all relevant information in a local SQLite database.
-For the `--query` parameter, the following database columns can be used:
+* The plugin stores all relevant information in a local SQLite database.
+For the `--query` parameter, the following database column is available: `package` (TEXT)

-* package (TEXT)

-As the output interface of the `apt` tool is not stable, the database table has been kept deliberately simple and consists of only one column.
+* As the output interface of the `apt` tool is not stable, the database table has been kept deliberately simple and consists of only one column
+* The user running this plugin must have sudo permissions with NOPASSWD for `apt-get update`

 Example content of the `package` column: